-- Click on the View tab on the Ribbon.
+- Click the View tab in the Ribbon.

 - From the Tables drop-down menu, select Save Fields as New Table.

-- Enter a new name for the table and click on OK.
-You will then be able to apply the table from the Tables drop-down menu on the View tab.
+- Enter a new name for the table and click OK.
+You will now be able to apply the table from the Tables drop-down menu on the View tab.